Modern Thought and Literature

 Undergraduate Programs in Modern Thought and Literature

-Although Modern Thought and Literature has no formal undergraduate degree granting program, undergraduates interested in completing a major in this field may apply to the Individually Designed Majors Program in the School of Humanities and Sciences.
-Students interested in this option should consult the Director of the Program in Modern Thought and Literature and the Dean's Office in the School of Humanities and Sciences, which administers the IDM Programs.
+Although Modern Thought and Literature has no formal undergraduate degree granting program, undergraduates interested in completing a major in this field may do so through the Individually Designed Majors Program.
+Students interested in this option should consult the Director of the Program in Modern Thought and Literature, in addition to the Dean's Office in the School of Humanities and Sciences, which administers the IDM Programs.

 Graduate Programs in Modern Thought and Literature